Lockdown Training Episode 6: Concluding Thoughts – Lockdown Training

 On a spreadsheet, I wrote out the whole programme down to reps and sets for each specific exercise.
 My initial personal programme can be seen here and lower down the page is a blank Excel spreadsheet for you to download and copy as you see fit:

 In order to try and keep things interesting, as you can see from the image above, I opted for a different focus on each day on.
 Monday replicates the specific muscles needed for my project based on the initial plan; Tuesday is an aerobic workout (in part just to get me out of the house); Thursday replicates the high intensity of hard bouldering with a HIIT workout; and Friday utilises a private climbing gym to which I currently have limited access (hence only being one day per week).

 As mentioned, most of this stems from my good friend, Sally Lisle.
 It was her who suggested this in the first place and her who pulled me from my malaise.
-We’ll now use this to motivate both ourselves and each other.
+We used our relationship to motivate both ourselves and each other.

-It is difficult to gauge exactly what I’ll find hard before things begin or how many reps and sets I’ll need to do.
-However, we need a starting point and whether it’s filling in the colour coding or simply adjusting the plan every week when we record the next episode of the podcast, it should take shape with time.
+It was always going to be difficult to gauge exactly what I would find hard before things began or how many reps and sets I’ll need to do.
+However, we need a starting point and the training plan adapted each week, being tweaked and adjusted every week to achieve the right level of difficulty, to maintain interest and to fit around other constraints on my time.